Goobley/DexRT/status.md

 - [x] Non-LTE iteration (@5a68d12)
     - [ ] Add line profile normalisation in final cascade (`wphi`)
 - [ ] Boundary conditions
-    - [ ] Interpolated Prom style
+    - [x] Interpolated Prom style
-        - Moved to fully 3D treatment -- looks mostly correct.
-Need to check ray integration in 3D -- may have to simplify to 2D given the integration method used currently
+        - Full 3D treatment available (but only considering ray projection in x-z), applying a correction factor for solid angle due to muz
     - [ ] Periodic
         - Lagged sampling from previous cascade 0? -- very diffusive
         - Ping-pong full cascade stack and do a directional lookup/traversal
             - Could do this in a separate alg and build a BC from this
         - Hauschildt & Baron style multiple wrap-around?
-    - Make generic via templating struct passed down to raymarcher -- each BC has a `sample` function so dispatch is fully static (there won't be many types so use a switch to template dispatch)
+    - [ ] Make generic via templating struct passed down to raymarcher -- each BC has a `sample` function so dispatch is fully static (there won't be many types so use a switch to template dispatch)
 - [ ] Multiple atoms - basically splat everything SOA a la MULTI and like is done for the one atom here.